The Drill Field

 2) Firing salute gun, Capitol Hill, July 4, 1916

 Location.
-44° 58.541′ N, 110° 41.984′ W. Marker is in Mammoth Hot Springs, Wyoming, in Park County.
-Marker is at the intersection of Unnamed Road and North Entrance Road and upper Grand Loop Road, on the right when traveling south on Unnamed Road.
-Touch for map.
-Actually
+Marker has been reported permanently removed.
+It was located near 44° 58.541′ N, 110° 41.984′ W. Marker was in Mammoth Hot Springs, Wyoming, in Park County.
+Marker was at the intersection of Unnamed Road and North Entrance Road and upper Grand Loop Road, on the

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Life in the Fort (within shouting distance of this marker); A Good Duty Station (within shouting distance of this marker); Welcome to Historic Fort Yellowstone (within shouting distance of this marker); Fort Yellowstone National Historic Landmark (within shouting distance of this marker); Fort Yellowstone (about 300 feet away, measured in a direct line); The Parade Ground (about 300 feet away); Elk Rut (about 300 feet away); The Post Exchange (about 300 feet away).
+At least 8 other markers are within walking distance of this location.
+Life in the Fort (within shouting distance of this marker); A Good Duty Station (was within shouting distance of this marker but has been reported permanently removed. ); Welcome to Historic Fort Yellowstone (was within shouting distance of this marker but has been reported permanently removed. ); Fort Yellowstone National Historic Landmark (within shouting distance of this marker); Fort Yellowstone (about 300 feet away, measured in a direct line); The Parade Ground (about 300 feet away); Elk Rut (about 300 feet away); The Post Exchange (about 300 feet away).
 Touch for a list and map of all markers in Mammoth Hot Springs.

 Categories. • Military •

 Credits.
-This page was last revised on June 16, 2016.
+This page was last revised on September 18, 2018.
 This page originally submitted on January 15, 2011, by Rich Pfingsten of Forest Hill, Maryland.
-This page has been viewed 522 times since then and 22 times this year.
-Last updated on January 15, 2011, by Rich Pfingsten of Forest Hill, Maryland.
+This page has been viewed 534 times since then and 34 times this year.
+Last updated on September 16, 2018, by Craig Baker of Sylmar, California.
 Photos: 1, 2. submitted on January 15, 2011, by Rich Pfingsten of Forest Hill, Maryland. • Bill Pfingsten was the editor who published this page.